 4-Way Speech Contest Submission Videos – please click links below to view videos

-Water Service Committee
+Water Services Committee

 The Water Services Committee members will evaluate foundation grant requests relating to waterways and bodies of water within and/or contiguous to the United States.
 The committee leadership will present recommendations to the FAC.
 This committee may meet 6-8 times a year.

-Youth Service Committee
+Youth Services Committee

 The Youth Services Committee members have an opportunity to experience and manage multiple grant requests that impact the youth in our immediate area.
 Past Youth Service grant requests have come from Claire’s Day, Toledo School for the Arts, Early Childhood Development and more.
 This committee will manage grant requests during each of the grant cycles, participate in site visits and make recommendations to the committee for projects they feel will have the greatest impact.
 The committee discovers the problems challenging young people, cooperates with existing social service agencies and establishes help with new organizations when needed.